-“Many are called (general invitations) but few are chosen (chosen invitations).”
+“Many are called (universal invitations) but few are chosen (Israel’s elect/chosen invitation).”

-Our people (Israel), therefore, is treated differently than the Gentile nations and peoples.
-The people of Israel are the few who are chosen.
-Although we are very small in number in comparison to the Gentiles, we Yehudim (Jews) are now and forever, the elect people of Adonai.
-This means an individual response is required by the gentiles but a corporate response is required of us!
-We are the chosen people of our Father Adonai and until we as a corporate nation and people (as one man) accept His invitation to the Wedding Banquet of His Son, our Messiah, there will be no return of the Messiah; or Marriage Supper of the Lamb; or restoration of Israel; or Golden Age of Israel; or International Commonwealth of Israel celebrated here on earth.
+This means a positive response is required of us corporately (as a nation); as well as individually!
+The good news is that it is our (Israel’s) national destiny to believe on the Messiah who Adonai our Father has sent to us.
+Then shall all our nation and people of Israel be saved.
+We are the chosen people of Adonai our Father and until we as individuals and as a corporate nation (as one man) accept our Father’s invitation to the Wedding Banquet of His Son (His Proxy), His Messiah, there will be no return of the Messiah; or Marriage Supper of the Lamb; or restoration of Israel; or Golden Age of Israel; or International Commonwealth of Israel celebrated here on earth.

 Calling #1.
 Return to Adonai (do Teshuvah).